Two Pointer Techniques for Linked List Problems

 p = temp;

-In general, if we need to attach nodes from the original linked list to a new linked list without creating new nodes, it might be necessary to disconnect the nodes from the original linked list.
-It's a good practice to disconnect nodes in such cases to avoid errors.
+In summary, if we want to attach nodes from the original list to a new list, instead of creating new nodes, it is often necessary to break the link between the node and the original list.
+It's a good habit: in such cases, always disconnect the node from the original list to avoid mistakes.

 You are given an array of k